Birding walk (0.5 or 1 day)

 Possible year-round, but most certainly best from June to November.

-Please enquire for details on our upcoming departures.
+Please inquire for details on our upcoming departures.

 Relaxed birding in flat or only slightly undulating terrain.